amp; Overstock

 Implementing AI Forecasting: A Step-by-Step Guide

-- Configure seasonal profiles: Tag products with their seasonal patterns.
-Even AI needs hints about upcoming events like Prime Day, Back to School, or Black Friday if you don't have multiple years of history.
+Tag products with their seasonal patterns and input your promotional calendar for the next 6-12 months.
+Even AI needs hints about upcoming events like Prime Day, Back to School, or Black Friday if you don't have multiple years of history covering those events.
+For new products, assign them the seasonal profile of the most similar existing product in your catalog.

 Real Results: Manual vs. AI Forecasting

-Across our client portfolio, brands that switched from spreadsheet-based forecasting to AI-powered tools saw:
+Across our client portfolio, brands that switched from spreadsheet-based forecasting to AI-powered tools saw measurable improvements within the first 90 days:

 Common Pitfalls to Avoid